MicrosoftDocs/azure-management-docs/articles/azure-arc/multicloud-connector/overview.md

 ms.custom: references_regions
 ---

-# What is Multicloud connector enabled by Azure Arc (preview)?
+# What is Multicloud connector enabled by Azure Arc?

 Multicloud connector enabled by Azure Arc lets you connect non-Azure public cloud resources to Azure, providing a centralized source for management and governance.
 Currently, AWS public cloud environments are supported.